slotThe/slotThe.github.io/site.md

 title: About This Website
 ---

-First of: this site is hosted via [GitHub Pages](https://pages.github.com/), and the full source code is available on [Microsoft GitHub][ghub:site].
+First off: this site is hosted via [GitHub Pages](https://pages.github.com/), and the full source code is available on [Microsoft GitHub][ghub:site].

 My static site generator of choice is [hakyll],